Hellrespawn/skorporaal.astro/src/content/portfolio/skorporaal.com.md

 ### Binary Clock

-The binary clock (can you read it?) doesn't particularly add anything to the site, but it was a nice way of practicing with Svelte's reactivity.
-The `setInterval` used to advance the clock was also the first time I encountered component destructors.
-I'm not sure those are actually necessary with Astro, but it's seems like good practice to do it properly.
+The binary clock (can you read it?) doesn't particularly add anything to the site, but it was a nice way of practicing with Vue's reactivity.
+Typing was a bit tricky.
+In VSCode `setInterval()` is assigned the type `NodeJS.Timer`, but this code runs in the browser!
+The solution was to explicitly call this on the `window` global, which returns the expected `number`.

 ### Navigation